bigbio/pmultiqc/README.md

 example: ```multiqc resources/LFQ -o ./```

 ### parameters
-- --exp_design: The experimental design file path, the most entries can be derived from the sdrf file
-- --sdrf: Sample and Data Relationship Format file path
 - --raw: Keep filenames in experimental design output as raw when exp_design file is provided
 - --condition: Create conditions from provided (e.g., factor) columns when exp_design file is provided
 - --remove_decoy: Whether to remove the decoy peptides when counting
 - --decoy_affix: Pre- or suffix of decoy proteins in their accession
+- --contaminant_affix: The contaminant prefix or suffix used or to be used
 - --affix_type: Location of the decoy marker string in the fasta accession.
 Before (prefix) or after (suffix)
 - --disable_plugin: disable pmultiqc plugin

 An example report can be found in [multiqc_report.html](http://bigbio.xyz/pmultiqc/shared-peptides-star-align-stricter-pep-protein-FDR/multiqc_report.html)

-Most of the metrics are compute based on the `out.mzTab` and the `raw_ids` which contains the peptides and protein identifications.
+Most of the metrics are compute based on the `out.mzTab` and the `*.idXML` which contains the peptides and protein identifications.

 ## Metrics